-The most difficult symptoms to deal with involve double vision, peripheral vision loss and balance disorders.
+In the case of a traumatic brain injury, the most difficult symptoms to deal with usually involve double vision, peripheral vision loss and balance disorders.

 The fastest growing segment of the population benefiting from neuro-vision rehabilitative therapy are patients who have experienced a traumatic brain injury.
 Insults to the brain can occur in many different ways.
-Common causes include car accidents (closed head injury, whiplash), concussions (mild to severe), stroke, and aneurysm to name a few.
-Due to the extensive visual pathways within the brain, any type of adverse neurological event, whether mild or severe, will likely have an impact on the visual system.
-Brain injury can result in an altered state of consciousness and may result in impairment of cognitive abilities, sensory processing, or physical function.
+Common causes include car accidents (closed head injury, whiplash), concussions (mild to severe), stroke, and aneurysm.
+Due to the extensive visual pathways located within the brain, any type of adverse neurological event, whether mild or severe, will likely have an impact on the visual system.
+Brain injury can result in an altered state of consciousness and may lead to impairment of cognitive abilities, sensory processing, or physical function.

 Visual balance disorders can be caused by a Visual Midline Shift Syndrome (VMSS), eye movement disorders, nystagmus (involuntary oscillation of the eyes), and disruptions of central and peripheral visual processing.
 Treatment will depend on the visual diagnosis and etiology.
 Lenses, prisms, and visual rehabilitation activities are used in the remediation of these disorders.